 Cub Scouts and Webelos Scouts

-Cub Scouting conservation projects should involve the entire Cub Scout pack, each den, adult leaders, and family members.
+Cub Scouting conservation projects could involve the entire Cub Scout pack, or one den, plus adult leaders and family members.
 Hands-on projects help Cub Scouts and Webelos Scouts realize that everyone can do things to care for the environment.
 Cub Scouts and Webelos Scouts participating in the Conservation Good Turn can also meet some advancement requirements.
 Suggested projects include, but are not limited to

 - Plant grasses, trees, shrubs, and ground cover to stop soil erosion.